2019 Census Test: What's it all about?

-Testing ensures that high-quality data will be available in 2021 to support a wide variety of programs and services in communities across the country.
+Testing census content ensures that high-quality data will be available in 2021 to support a wide variety of programs and services in communities across the country.

-The test helps identify whether proposed census questions allow for timely and relevant data—the kind of data that decision makers in communities across the country use to plan services that support employment, education and health care.
-By completing a census test questionnaire, participants will provide essential information to shape the next censuses, and in turn, shape their communities.
+The test helps identify whether proposed census questions allow for timely and relevant data—the kind that decision makers in communities across the country use to plan services that support employment, education and health care.
+By completing a census test questionnaire, participants provide essential information that helps shape future censuses and, in turn, their communities.

-Since accuracy depends on complete information, dwellings selected to participate in this test must, by law, provide the information.
+Since accuracy depends on complete information, the sample of dwellings selected to participate in the census test must, by law, participate and provide the information requested.
 Answers are collected under the authority of the Statistics Act and are kept strictly confidential.

-Although participation is voluntary for the selected agricultural operations, participation in the 2019 Census Test is important to ensure the information collected is as accurate and complete as possible.
+Although participation was voluntary for the agricultural operations selected, participation in the 2019 Census Test was important to ensure the information collected is as accurate and complete as possible.